dovetail-lab/fabric-samples/audit/README.md

 make deploy
 ```

-The `build` script uses a `dovetail-tools` docker container to build the chaincode model into a CDS package that can be installed on any fabric network.
+The `build` script uses a `dovetail-tools` docker container to build the chaincode model into a chaincode package that can be installed on any fabric network.

 ## Install and test chaincode using fabric test network

-Start Hyperledger Fabric first-network with CouchDB:
+Start Hyperledger Fabric test-network with CouchDB:

 ```bash
 cd /path/to/dovetail-lab/fabric-samples/audit
 make start
 ```

-Use `cli` docker container to install and instantiate the `audit_cc` chaincode.
+Use `cli` docker container to install, approve and commit the `audit_cc` chaincode.

 ```bash
 cd /path/to/dovetail-lab/fabric-samples/audit